Gustav Havemann: Life

 Born in Güstrow, Havemann first learned to play the violin from his father, the military musician Johann Havemann.
 Even before he attended school, he performed in a concert.
 After the death of his father, he was further educated by the husband of his sister Frieda, music director Ernst Parlow, the son of Albert Parlow, as well as Bruno Ahner, and played in the court orchestra in Schwerin before he went to the Universität der Künste Berlin in 1898, where one of his important teachers was Joseph Joachim.

 From 1900 he was concertmaster in Lübeck, in 1905 court concertmaster in Darmstadt and Hamburg, in 1911 he became teacher at the Leipzig Conservatory and was concertmaster at the Dresden court opera from 1915 to 1921.
 After the death of Henri Petri he became primarius of the Dresden String Quartet of the Royal Chapel (former Petri Quartet).
 In 1914, his son Wolfgang was born, who was later active in the anti-fascist resistance organization Rote Kapelle.
 In 1916 he was awarded the Order for Art and Science by the Grand Duchy of Mecklenburg-Strelitz.
 From 1921 to 1945 he held a professorship at the Berlin Hochschule, and from 1951 to 1959 he taught at the German Hochschule für Musik in Berlin (GDR).

-In the early 1920s he founded the Havemann String Quartet with Georg Kühnau, Hans Mahlke and Adolf Steiner and gave concerts internationally.
+In the early 1920s he founded the Havemann String Quartet with Georg Kühnau [this name is repeated in many places, but a program of the quartet from May 2, 1922, gives the name of Georg Kniestädt as the second violin and another source states Georg Kniestädt was the second violin to 1926], Hans Mahlke and Adolf Steiner and gave concerts internationally.
 The repertoire ranged from classical to modern, including pieces by Alban Berg (premiere (?)
 String Quartet op.
 3 on 2 August 1923) or Alois Hába.
 After Georg Kühnau left the quartet in 1931, the now so-called Havemann Trio played Adolf Brunner's String Trio in Coburg on June 7 of the same year.
 In 1925 Havemann was a member of the artist association Novembergruppe.